Nikolay Dobrokhotov (1879): Last years

 He fell ill with tuberculosis and in 1929 retired due to disability.
-He lived with his sister–teacher in the village of Verkhniy Pochinok, Bereznyakovsky Village Council, Danilovsky District.
-He did not hold any positions, but actively participated in collectivization, in the organization of the Zarya collective farm, achieved the closure of the church and the creation of a mechanized mill in it, the construction of a seven–year school.
+He lived with his sister, a teacher in the village of Verkhniy Pochinok, Bereznyakovsky Village Council, Danilovsky District.
+He did not hold any positions, but actively participated in collectivization, in the organization of the Zarya collective farm, achieved the closure of the church and the creation of a mechanized mill in it, and the construction of a seven–year school.
 He collected materials on the suppression of the Yaroslavl Rebellion for the editorial board of the multi–volume History of the Civil War.

-In the conditions of the beginning of repressions, the old principled Bolshevik turned out to be inconvenient for the local authorities.
-He repeatedly wrote to Moscow in defense of arrested rural communists, sometimes with success; he allowed himself to accuse the prosecutor and the worker of the district committee who arrived at the collective farm for a show trial of drunkenness and prejudice.
-In the summer of 1937, the Danilov District Party Committee accused Dobrokhotov of concealing his participation in the 1927 Trotskyist opposition.
-On June 22, a personal case was started and ended: the pensioner was accused, for example, of the fact that the collective farms of the Bereznyakovo Village Council "over the past two years have left up to half of the grown bread in the fields".
-On the same day, Nikolay Fedorovich was expelled from the party, the next he was arrested, and on October 6, 1938, by the verdict of the Military Collegium of the Supreme Court of the Soviet Union, he was shot.
+As the wave of repressions began, the old principled Bolshevik turned out to be inconvenient for the local authorities.
+He repeatedly wrote to Moscow in defense of arrested rural communists, sometimes with success, and accused the prosecutor and the district committee employee who arrived at the collective farm for a show trial of drunkenness and prejudice.

+In the summer of 1937, the Danilov District Party Committee accused Dobrokhotov of concealing his participation in the Trotskyist opposition in 1927.
+He was charged with responsibility for the collective farms of the Bereznyakovo Village Council having "left up to half of the grain grown in the fields over the past two years".
+Nikolay Fedorovich was expelled from the party; the next day he was arrested and on October 6, 1938, by the verdict of the Military Collegium of the Supreme Court of the Soviet Union, he was shot.

 He was buried in a mass grave near the village of Selifontovo near Yaroslavl.
+When his burial site was discovered in 1989, his remains were identified by their tibia – he was two meters tall.

 In 1958, he was rehabilitated.
-In his honor, in July 1980, a passage in Yaroslavl was named.
-When a burial was discovered in 1989, the remains of Dobrokhotov were identified by the tibia – he was two meters tall.
+In his honor, in July 1980, a road in Yaroslavl was named.